 Lisa Page, she got out while she could.

-James Rabicke, James Baker, uh, and and others.
+James Rubicki, James Baker, and others.

-The number of people that have resigned, people aren't even beginning to pay attention to any of this.
+People aren't even beginning to pay attention to any of this.

-But you got a a list between the DOJ and the FBI top people that have either resigned, been fired, or demoted twice like Bruce Orr.
+But you got a list between the DOJ and the FBI top people that have either resigned, been fired, or demoted twice like Bruce Orr.

-And I'm not even saying that anything nefarious necessarily goes on, except it's all this that they're all the same people all the time.
+And I'm not even saying that anything nefarious necessarily goes on, except it's all this, that they're all the same people all the time.

-Why is it Comey is getting paid all this money from Lockheed Martin, according to this book compromised, at a time when Mueller is the FBI director.
+Why is it Comey is getting paid all this money from Lockheed Martin, according to this book Compromised, at a time when Mueller is the FBI director?

 Seems to me like who you know matters in Washington.